almosr/preic/README.md

 source code.
 Let's say for jumping to a line using `GOTO` or `GOSUB` commands you need to know the target line number.

-For this purpose you can define line labels to any line that can be used instead of the actual number in your source code as a reference.
+For this purpose you can define line labels as a reference to any line that can be used instead of the actual number in your source code.
 The line label definition must be added to the beginning of the target line, in the following format:
 `{#line label name}`.
 Then you can use the same label in the same format anywhere in your source code and pre-processing is going to replace